dkendrick25/weather_app/README.md

 ##Weather app

-##Description
+###Overview of the Project
-This app uses the google maps API and open weather API to plot the current weather on the map as well as give a 5 day forcast.
-This app was built using AngualrJS.
+Check out the current weather for a few major cities.
+Navigate to the side bar to see current stats or click on a certain city to see the 5 day forcast.

+##Technologies Used
+* HTML5
+* CSS3
+* AngularJS
+* JavaScript
+* Google Maps API
+* Open Weather API

+###Contributions to Add
+1. Add a search functionality

+##URL to Live Project

-(Check it out here)[http://kendrickweatherapp.surge.sh/#/]
+(Check it out here)[http://kendrickweatherapp.surge.sh/]